jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

 **Authority to obtain buccal sample from suspect**

 ### 24C Authority to obtain buccal sample from suspect
-(1) In a criminal investigation in respect of an offence committed or believed to have been committed by a suspect who is a child or was a child at the time the offence was committed and for which, in accordance with section 272 of the Children, Young Persons, and Their Families Act 1989, that suspect may not be lawfully prosecuted under the Criminal Procedure Act 2011, a buccal sample may be taken from that suspect, for the purposes of the investigation, on behalf of any constable, only if—
+(1) In a criminal investigation in respect of an offence committed or believed to have been committed by a suspect who is a child or was a child at the time the offence was committed and for which, in accordance with section 272 of the Oranga Tamariki Act 1989, that suspect may not be lawfully prosecuted under the Criminal Procedure Act 2011, a buccal sample may be taken from that suspect, for the purposes of the investigation, on behalf of any constable, only if—
   (a) both the suspect and a parent of the suspect have consented to the taking of a buccal sample under section 24G; and (b) the sample is taken in accordance with the procedures set out in Part 4.
 (2) This section is subject to section 72.
-(3) Every reference in this Part to an offence for which a suspect who is or was a child at the time the offence was committed may not be lawfully prosecuted is a reference to an offence for which, in accordance with section 272 of the Children, Young Persons, and Their Families Act 1989, that suspect may not be lawfully prosecuted under the Criminal Procedure Act 2011.
+(3) Every reference in this Part to an offence for which a suspect who is or was a child at the time the offence was committed may not be lawfully prosecuted is a reference to an offence for which, in accordance with section 272 of the Oranga Tamariki Act 1989, that suspect may not be lawfully prosecuted under the Criminal Procedure Act 2011.

 **Obtaining buccal sample from suspect**